systemd/systemd/docs/TEMPORARY_DIRECTORIES.md

 and directories stored in `/tmp/` and `/var/tmp/`.
 This means that files that have neither been changed nor read within a specific time frame are automatically removed in regular intervals.
-(This concept is not new to `systemd-tmpfiles` by the way, it's inherited from previous subsystems such as `tmpwatch`.)
+(This concept is not new to `systemd-tmpfiles`, it's inherited from previous subsystems such as `tmpwatch`.)
 By default files in `/tmp/` are cleaned up after 10 days, and those in `/var/tmp` after 30 days.